-Interspersed throughout the city are chefs who are willing to invite you and nine or so other strangers into their home to make you a unique and intimate meal.
-Oftentimes you will be joined by a very eclectic assortment of international people and a few locals.
+Interspersed throughout the city are chefs who are willing to invite you and nine or so other strangers into their homes to make you a unique and intimate meal.
+Often times you will be joined by a very eclectic assortment of international people and a few locals.
 This makes for interesting conversations and is further compounded by the lack of conventional proprietary that is generally required in fine dining restaurants.

-Depending on where you go you will receive either an interesting adaptation of classic Argentine food, or a fusion of Argentine influences with some other culinary genre.
+Depending on where you go you will receive either a creative adaptation of classic Argentine food, or a fusion of Argentine influences with some other culinary genre.
 Furthermore, the meals can be very diverse and I have heard of some having ten courses.
-Generally, the chef will pair certain dishes with favorite wines or champagne and your glass will not run dry.
+Generally, the chef will pair certain dishes with favorite wines or sparkling wines, and your glass will not run dry.

 These meals offer a new and liberating dining experience.
-Imagine having an intimate dinner party except with strangers in a stranger’s home.
+Imagine having an intimate dinner party except with strangers in another stranger’s home.
 It creates a unique atmosphere where everyone is slightly less comfortable than they would be at a normal restaurant or dinner party where they actually knew the other guests and the host.
 This is by no means a bad thing.
-It makes for very interesting conversation because you are sitting at a table with complete strangers in a strange place.
-The only thing that everyone has in common is their desire to have an unforgettable dining experience and eat some amazing food.
+It makes for very interesting conversation because you are sitting at a table with people you just met in an unfamiliar venue.
+The only thing that everyone has in common is their desire to have an unforgettable dining experience and eat some amazing food with delicious wine.

-The meals are renowned for being bold and adventurous.
-They are a nice divergence from the at times bland read meat and simple flavors of Argentine food.
+Closed door restaurants are where chefs can truly experiment with ideas; thus, their meals are renowned for being bold and adventurous.
+Patrons do go there to be wow-ed and surprised.
+They are a nice divergence from the traditional grilled red meat and straightforward flavors of Argentine food.
 Spices, foreign influences, and creative approaches make all of the closed-door meals special.
 I strongly recommend that you try one, or all of the recommendations highlighted below.

 Best Closed Door Restaurants in Buenos Aires: